-How many days can I take for the care of a child?
+How many days can I take for the care of a sick child?

-You can receive compensation for caring for a sick child for maximum 120 days per year until your child is 12 years of age.
+You can receive compensation for caring for a sick child for maximum 120 days per year.
 For the final 60 days, you can only receive the compensation if the child is sick and not if the child's regular caregiver is sick.

 If there are several people caring for the sick child, you can share the compensation days.